 Modern life makes it difficult for many of us to take a month off work to trek one of the great long distance trails.
 So why not just go really far in one day instead?
 Or if you do have the luxury of a few more, turn it into a multi-day trek and take your time.
 However you play it, long distance walks maximise your time outside, which can only ever be a good thing.

 These long distance walks are not always the most obvious – you’ll find plenty of information about those already.
-They are a collection of arbitrary journeys of 20+ miles which turn your walk into something epic.
+They are a collection of arbitrary longer journeys which transformed my time on the hill into something quite special.

 Covering distance under your own steam makes you a proper adventurer, just one with another desk job.
 But even if others don’t appreciate your efforts, your legs will remind you you’ve done something monumental when you are back in the office, planning your next adventure.